juriad/advent2022/README.md

 It looked like the type of task that can use some map-reduce.
 The language that I chose supports it natively, so task was easy.

+## Day 5 - Neko

+Being embeddable and considering itself a competition of Lua, I expected a bit more.
+Some parts are not well (or at all) described - how to use `$loader`.
+In the end I just needed one function from the standard library - `file_contents`.
+I had to dig through the source code to find how to get it.
+The documentation covers a good bit of the language but more examples would be welcomed.

+This is significantly harder than the previous tasks.
+Parsing input took way too long because I had to traverse the whole string character by character.
+The actual algorithm (even second part) were then easy.
+I was even surprised that that is it in the end.

 # Lists

 ## Language pool